Real estate investment trusts

 Real estate ETFs

-If you’re looking for an easy way to invest in real estate without having to pick and choose which stocks to buy and sell, consider exchange-traded funds (ETFs).
+Another easy way to invest in real estate without having to pick and choose which stocks to buy and sell, is through exchange-traded funds (ETFs).
 You can think of an ETF as a diversified portfolio of stocks.

-As the name suggests, ETFs trade on major exchanges, making them convenient to buy and sell.
+As ETFs trade on major exchanges, they’re convenient to buy and sell.
 Some ETFs passively track an index, while others are actively managed.
-They all charge a fee — referred to as the management expense ratio — in exchange for managing the fund.
+One thing to note is that they all charge a fee — referred to as the management expense ratio (MER) — in exchange for managing the fund.

 Crowdfunding refers to the practice of funding a project by raising small amounts of money from a large number of people.
 This can include real estate.